 The Mace Brand KeyGuard pepper spray carabiner model is great for biking safety because it is easy to latch on to your belt buckle, keys (if they are easily accessible) or even your handlebars.
 You want to keep it in a place that is out in the open and ready for you to grab and use when needed.
 To protect yourself against an unruly dog, you can also carry a Mace Brand Muzzle Dog Pepper Spray.
 Last but not least, depending on your bike tires, you may want to carry an extra tube or a patch kit in case of a flat.

 Invest in a trusty lock

 I know very few people that live in Los Angeles that have not had a bike stolen from them.
 A strong bike lock is not the thing to scrimp on.
-Invest in a good bike lock to reduce bike theft because nobody is happy after seeing their wire lock cut open and bike missing.
+One of the best safe biking tips is to invest in a good bike lock to reduce bike theft because nobody is happy after seeing their wire lock cut open and bike missing.

 Be seen at night

 It can be difficult to see a bike at night if you are a driver, especially on roads that are not well lit.
 Now imagine how much safer you could be if you had blinking lights for cars to spot you.
 Try having at least one white blinking light on the front of your bike and one red blinking light on the back.
 I also wear an LED armband blinking light like this one from Mace Brand, and the Mace Brand Shoe Safety Lights at the same time.
 You can never be too bright!